portworx/px-docs/scheduler/kubernetes/snaps-local.md

 To create a PVC from a snapshot, you would add the `snapshot.alpha.kubernetes.io/snapshot` annotation to refer to the snapshot name.

+Note that the storageClassName needs to be the Stork StorageClass `stork-snapshot-sc` as in the example below.

 For the above snapshot, the spec would like this:
 ```
 apiVersion: v1